-In Ancient Greece it was believed that when the Fates decided that you had had your allotted time on this earth, your corpse was separated from the soul, taking on the shape of the former person.
-The soul was the end reason for being; they believed then, your essence.
+In Ancient Greece it was believed that when the Fates decided that you had completed your allotted time on this earth, your corpse was separated from the soul, taking on the shape of the former person.
+The soul was the end reason for being, they believed, your essence.

-As 21st century Shiatsu practitioners we are taught about the Chinese Medicine understanding of death, of Jing (the Chi residing in the Kidneys) which when dwindling brings on the signs of old age.
+As 21st century Shiatsu practitioners, we are taught how the Chinese understood death in the past, how Jing (the Qi which is said to reside in the Kidneys) dwindles, bringing on the signs of old age.

-This course will address these issues.
-It will offer practical ways to sit with and touch those clients who may be sad, scared, frail or close to their earthly end and it will invite you to share your stories.
+This course will address these questions.
+It will offer practical ways to sit with and touch those clients who may be sad, scared, frail or close to their earthly end, and it will invite you to share your stories.

 Come along on 8 / 9 June 2019 and meet Tamsin Grainger, Shiatsu practitioner and teacher from Edinburgh, Scotland who will lead this weekend.